Support with Accessing Digital

 What ways may Leeds Community Healthcare use digital health technology to support you?

-- Useful website links sent to your mobile phone by text message or email address.
+- Useful website links sent to your mobile phone by text message or email.

-- Survey links to your mobile phone such as our friends and family test (FFT).
+- Survey links sent to your mobile phone such as our Friends and Family Test (FFT).

 - A website link to access your appointment letters.